-Today we pay tribute to the inspirational Rosa Parks – one of the most prominent African American women in history – who died seven years ago aged 92.
+Today we pay tribute to the inspirational Rosa Parks – one of the most prominent African American women in history – who died eight years ago aged 92.
 Rosa’s extraordinary act of civil disobedience – when, on 1st December 1955, she defied the reprehensible Jim Crow law of segregation by refusing to give up her bus seat to a white man – is broadly recognised as the pivotal event which galvanised the Civil Rights Movement.
 Upon her death, Reverend Jesse Jackson said, “She sat down in order that we might stand up.
 Paradoxically, her imprisonment opened the doors for our long journey to freedom.”
 Rosa downplayed the importance of her contribution, for she was not the first black person to refuse to give up their seat – indeed, someone had been arrested for the same offense a week earlier.
 But what made Rosa Parks so unique was, as an active member and secretary of the Montgomery, Alabama chapter of the National Association for the Advancement of Colored People, she had standing in the African American community; her intelligence, dignity and convictions made her an exemplary role model and symbol throughout the subsequent court battles for integration.
 Rosa’s courage was not without enormous personal cost.
 Harassed relentlessly, both she and her husband suffered from serious stress-related illnesses, lost their jobs and were finally forced to relocate to Detroit.
 She remained a lifelong activist and, in 1995 at the age of eighty-three, delivered a rousing speech at the Million Man March in Washington.
 Let us now briefly recall that legendary moment when a forty-two-year-old seamstress forever earned her place in history as a World Heroine, for there can be few more powerful examples of the effectiveness of individual resistance.

 Of all the indignities African Americans had to endure in the South, one of the most degrading was the segregation on the city bus system – which largely depended on black passengers for its revenue.
 Martin Luther King Jr. described the situation: “Frequently Negroes paid their fares at the front door, and then were forced to get off and reboard the bus at the rear.
 Often the bus pulled off with the Negro’s dime in the box before he had time to reach the rear door.”
 Moreover, if the “whites only” section was full, blacks were expected to surrender their “colored” seat to a white; if they dared refuse, they risked arrest.
 Rosa Parks so detested the buses that, whenever possible, she walked.
 “You died a little each time you found yourself face to face with this kind of discrimination,” she later recalled.